SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 We have provided example data format compatible with DESSO input data (DESSO input data format: See `data/encode_201/ABF2_AC.seq.gz`.
 If you are trying to train DESSO with your own data, please process your data into the same format as given in above example input data.

-## 3. Model Training Based on Convolutional Neural Network (CNN)

-#### 3.1 Data pre-processing
-**Input:** `ABF2_AC.seq.gz`,`ABF2_B.seq.gz`.

-All data input files need to be placed in the same folder before training, such as in `data/encode_201/`.
-If you are trying to train DESSO with your own data, please process your data into the same format as it.

 If you want to preprocess your TF-species specific input bed file to DESSO input file format, for an example `/data/ABF2/ABF2.bed`.

 Therefore, you need to download genome file for your species of interest and place both TF-specific bed file and genome in the [data/] directory.